-- Future investments for new and/or growing areas of activity - · Annual fluctuations in operating income and/or expenditure - The liability that is to arise from SUMS defined benefit pension schemes - An element of financial risk, to which the company is exposed - Most potential unexpected costs.
+- Future investments for new and/or growing areas of activity - Annual fluctuations in operating income and/or expenditure - The liability that may arise from increased deficits in the USS defined benefit pension scheme - An element of financial risk, to which the company is exposed - Most potential unexpected costs.

-The Management Committee set the target for the 2021/22 financial year for free reserves - working capital - to be maintained in a range of 6 and 9 months of operating costs.
-Free reserves held at 31 July 2022 were within this target range.
+The Management Committee set the target for the 2022/23 financial year for free reserves - working capital - to be maintained in a range of 6 and 9 months of operating costs.
+Free reserves held at 31 July 2023 were within this target range.